stars-and-signs/stars-and-signs/docs/core_rules/12-advancement.md

 1. Clears all filled Despair slots
 2. Refreshes their Hope
 3. Refreshes their Effort
 4. Gain a Class Feature of their choice (see Classes)
-5. Gain a Charm of their choice (see Charms)
-6. Increase Skill ranks by spending SP
+5. Increase Skill ranks by spending XP
-7. Gain Talents by spending XP
-8. Protagonists note their number of filled Corruption slots for the referee
+6. Protagonists note their number of filled Corruption slots for the referee

 ### **Gaining Skill Ranks**

-At each Major Milestone, protagonists may spend any amount of accrued SP to increase Skill ranks.
-To increase a Skill rank, you must spend 5 times the desired rank.
-SP must be paid for each rank sequentially.
+At each Major Milestone, protagonists may spend any amount of accrued XP to increase Skill ranks.
+To increase a Skill rank, you must spend an amount of XP equal to 5 times the desired rank.
+XP must be paid for each rank sequentially.

-For example, a protagonist that wishes to increase their Craft Skill rank from 3 to 5 must first spend 20 SP to increase their rank to 4\.
-They may then spend 25 SP to increase it to 5\.
-They would need to spend a total of 45\.
+For example, a protagonist that wishes to increase their Craft Skill rank from 3 to 5 must first spend 20 XP to increase their rank to 4\.
+They may then spend 25 XP to increase it to 5\.
+They would need to spend a total of 45 XP\.

 ---